henriqueleng/henriqueleng.github.io/website-source/about me.md

 I am mainly  interested in different fields of theoretical physics, pure and applied math.

 I have very different hobbies.
-I love listening to classical music, especially Bach.
-When I'm not reading scientific books, I like to read philosophy books, especially Plato and Socrates dialoges.
+I love listening to classical and baroque music, especially Bach.
+When I'm not reading scientific books, I like to read philosophy books, especially Plato dialoges.
 In literature I am a big fan of Greek epic poems Odissey and the Iliad.